Alphafrey946/Upsampling_all_you_need/README.md

 -------------------------
 # Challenges faced

 1.)
-We encountered some initial challenges in training both the baseline methods and our proposed model due to limited access to computing resources.
+One of the initial challenges we faced was finding the appropriate hyperparameters for all baseline methods and our proposed method to ensure consistency in performance comparison.

 2.)
+Limited access to computing resources posed an additional challenge during the training of both the baseline methods and our proposed model.

+3.)
+We encountered an unexpected challenge when our experiments revealed that Nearest Neighbor outperformed our initial assumption that Bilinear Interpolation would yield better results.
+This required a detailed analysis to understand the underlying reasons for the outcome, adding an extra layer of complexity to the project.

 -------------------------
 # Future works